 There is also never a disadvantage to strengthening your core!

 - Get new grips

-You should consider getting new grips that are soft, comfortable and provide a bit of grip, so you don’t have to clench the bars so hard.
+You should consider getting a new set of handlebar grips that are soft, comfortable and provide a bit of grip, so you don’t have to clench the bars so hard.
 This helps a bit with hand fatigue and relieves a bit of pressure on the hands.

 - Keep changing your hand position

 Give your hands a break every now and again.
 Physically relieve the pressure on your hands by taking them off the bars and giving them a shake.
 Then try having your hands in different positions on the bars if possible.